rlex/ansible-role-k3s/README.md

 ### Tests
 This role is continiously tested via ansible-molecule with github actions in on Ubuntu 22.04 and Rocky Linux 8 in different scenarios, including:
   * single-node install
-  * single-node install with heavily customized config
+  * single-node install with customized config
   * single-node airgapped install
   * cluster install (3 masters, 1 node)